SCHWAI-AI/aicommit/README.md

 ### Encoding Issues
 - The module sets UTF-8 encoding automatically
 - If you see character issues, ensure your terminal supports UTF-8

+### Module not updating after changes
+If you've modified the module files and changes aren't reflected:
+- Reload the module: `Import-Module AICommit -Force`

 ## Security